Home / Compare Travel Insurance / Already overseas travel…

-While Compare the Market doesn’t currently offer travel insurance for travellers who are already overseas, it is still possible to protect yourself with a travel insurance policy, even if you’ve already departed on your trip.
+Compare the Market doesn’t currently offer travel insurance quotes for travellers who are already overseas.

 Travel insurance provides a financial safety net for a range of things that could go wrong on an overseas trip.
 When making travel plans, it’s recommended that you take out comprehensive travel insurance before you begin your journey, ideally just after you’ve booked your flights or accommodation.

-That way, you’re likely to be covered from the very beginning, and with cancellation cover you can make a claim to recover lost deposits and booking expenses.
+That way, you’re likely to be covered from the very beginning.
+With cancellation cover, you can make a claim to recover lost deposits and booking expenses if something goes wrong before you even depart.

 The travel insurance you get when you’re already overseas typically covers the same things as travel insurance purchased before your journey – though there might be some different limits and conditions.
 Depending on your insurance provider and your level of cover, you could be covered for: